 Eagle Valley Golf Course is located in the foothills of spacious Carson City, Nevada.
-Eagle Valley we offers two of the region's top 18-hole course for players to pick from.
-Our Eagle Valley East course features a user-friendly layout, great for both walking and riding.
-Our Eagle Valley West, meanwhile, is a desert links-style course that challenges the best of golfers.
+It offers two of the region's top 18-hole course for players to pick from.
+The Eagle Valley East course features a user-friendly layout, great for both walking and riding.
+The Eagle Valley West is a desert links-style course that challenges the best of golfers.

 History of Eagle Valley Golf Course